SPFSplatV2: Efficient Self-Supervised Pose-Free 3D Gaussian Splatting from Sparse Views: Experiments

-1) \textit{Inference Efficiency:} Tab.~\ref{tab:inference_efficiency} reports parameter size, FLOPs, and runtime during inference, measured for reconstructing 3D Gaussians from two input images on an A6000 GPU.
-The input resolution is $256 \times 256$, except for SPFSplatV2-L which uses $224 \times 224$.
-SPFSplatV2 achieves comparable model size, FLOPs, and runtime to NoPoSplat and SPFSplat, while providing substantial speedups of approximately $3.5\times$, $1.4\times$, $2.3\times$, and $27\times$ over pixelSplat, MVSplat, SelfSplat, and PF3plat, respectively.
+\textit{Inference Efficiency:} Tab.~\ref{tab:inference_efficiency} reports parameter size, FLOPs, and runtime during inference, measured for reconstructing 3D Gaussians from two input images on an A6000 GPU.
+SPFSplatV2 achieves comparable model size, FLOPs, and runtime to NoPoSplat and SPFSplat, while providing substantial speedups of approximately 3.5$\times$, 1.4$\times$, 2.3$\times$, and 27$\times$ over pixelSplat, MVSplat, SelfSplat, and PF3plat, respectively.
 These gains stem from architectural differences: pixelSplat relies on a time-consuming epipolar transformer; MVSplat requires costly cost-volume construction; and both SelfSplat and PF3plat depend on separate pose-estimation modules to lift predicted depth into Gaussians, with PF3plat further incurring heavy local feature matching costs.
 In contrast, SPFSplatV2 reconstructs Gaussians directly in a canonical space using a feed-forward network, avoiding explicit geometric operations such as cost-volume construction.
 Compared to SPFSplatV2, SPFSplatV2-L introduces additional computational overhead, as a trade-off for superior reconstruction quality.

-2) \textit{Training Efficiency:} For a fair comparison, we evaluate the training efficiency of SPFSplat variants only against PF3plat and SelfSplat, as self-supervised pose-free methods require both context and target images during training, whereas other methods use only context images.
+\textit{Training Efficiency:} For a fair comparison, we evaluate the training efficiency of SPFSplat variants only against PF3plat and SelfSplat, as self-supervised pose-free methods require both context and target images during training, whereas other methods use only context images.
 The results are summarized in Tab.~\ref{tab:training_efficiency}.
 For all methods, two images are used as context views and one as the target view.
 Training time and GPU memory usage are measured on an NVIDIA A100 and averaged per sample.
 PF3plat requires significantly larger FLOPs, time, and GPU memory during training.
 Thanks to masked attention, SPFSplatV2 reduces training FLOPs of SPFSplat by 12\%, resulting in a 25\% speedup and a 13\% reduction in memory consumption.
 In contrast, SPFSplatV2-L incurs higher computational and memory costs, with a 46\% increase in FLOPs, 30\% longer training time, and 25\% higher memory usage compared to SPFSplat, reflecting the trade-off for its superior reconstruction performance.